Dyalog/ride/docs/protocol.md

 ```json
 ["RestartThreads",{"win":123}] // RIDE -> Interpreter
 ```
-Request all suspended threads are restarted.
+Request resume execution of all threads.

 <a name=RunCurrentLine></a>
 ```json